hou-austin/rewind-helper/README.md

 Rewind Helper is a launchd script designed to manage file storage on your primary drive by moving older files to a secondary drive for the program [Rewind](https://www.rewind.ai).
 This ensures optimal performance when accessing recent files, saves storage space on the primary drive, and conserves power by minimizing usage of the external storage.
 In particular, I noticed better performance for the Ask Rewind feature versus storing all data on an external drive.
 My storage solution was a SanDisk Extreme Pro MicroSD in a BaseQi 420A flush adapter in a MacBook Pro M2 Max.

+With my data, it saved about 78% of space on the internal disk.
+A significant portion has been moved to the external drive.

 ## Disclaimer

 - There is no guarantee that this will continue to work when Rewind is updated (tested on v1.2219).